 If you suspect nursing home abuse, contact an attorney who understands these types of lawsuits and has experience with filing these types of suits.
-The team at Hardesty, Tyde, Green & Ashton can help you fight for the rights of your abused loved one.
+The team at Hardesty, Tyde, Green & Ashton P.A. can help you fight for the rights of your abused loved one.

 Some of the most common types of abuse that occur in Florida nursing homes include:

 - Sexual abuse

 - Lack of hydration

 - Prescription drug abuse